 - 5.3.3 A Visual Study15 was undertaken to identify, map, assess and select a number of key views and viewpoints in and around the town that are of 'significant' value to the local community.
-The principal objective was the production of a robust and objective evidence-base that would inform and underpin the above policy.
+The principal objective was the production of a robust and objective evidence base that would inform and underpin the above policy.
 This would require establishing study-specific criteria and methods; carrying out desktop searches and on-the-ground surveys; analysing and 'sifting' the data; testing / refining the results; and reporting them. - 5.3.4 Objective sets of criteria were established for the Visual Study, to be used for the identification, selection and grading of the views.
 This was an important part of the process because a 'reasoned justification' for each the selected key viewpoints (VPs) would need to be set out.
-One of the most important sets of criteria to establish is that which is used to determine a view's level of 'visual value': this is also an integral part of the landscape and visual effects process required for most new developments. - 5.3.5 The criteria which were used to determine levels of visual value for the Visual Study included many of the above factors but at a local / neighbourhood level.
+One of the most important sets of criteria to establish is that which is used to determine a view's level of 'visual value': this is also an integral part of the landscape and visual effects process required for most new developments. - 5.3.5 The criteria which were used to determine levels of visual value for the Visual Study included many of the above factors but at a local/neighbourhood level.
 For example, the criteria for a high level of visual value include: - Views from well-used and popular local community / visitor attractions, including long-distance / themed trails, public footpaths, public open spaces / Local Green Spaces, parks, commons etc., used by relatively large numbers of people. - Views with local social / cultural / historic associations / memories (including views which inspired the work of artists of all kinds, past and present, of national or local repute). - Views which are indicative of Malvern's unique and special 'sense of place' and 'local distinctiveness', and which reflect its intrinsic character and key characteristics. - Views and viewpoints that contribute to peoples' 'experience' of life, quality of life, health and wellbeing (physical / mental), education, recreation etc.

-5.3.6 The same terms used for grading views and their associated view corridors in the AONB Unit's Guidance on Views were applied in the Visual Study:

-- Exceptional: A high / very high quality view which reflects the best of the area's characteristic elements, features and qualities.
+- 5.3.6 The same terms used for grading views and their associated view corridors in the AONB Unit's Guidance on Views were applied in the Visual Study: - Exceptional: A high / very high quality view which reflects the best of the area's characteristic elements, features and qualities.
 View is a very good representation of the area's strong sense of place and / or local distinctiveness.
 Few or no visual detractors present in the view.
-View very accessible / widely enjoyed by local people. - Special: A good / very good quality view within which at least one of the area's characteristic elements / features / qualities are present.
-View is representative of the area's sense of place / local distinctiveness but there are visual detractors.
-View accessible and many local people likely to experience the view. - Representative: A moderate to good quality view within which at least one of the area's characteristic elements / features / qualities are present.
-View is representative of the area's sense of place / local distinctiveness but is currently noticeably degraded by visual detractors.
-View could potentially meet the criteria for 'Special' or 'Exceptional' if improved for example if detractors were removed.
-View likely to be appreciated by several local people. - 5.3.7 The Visual Study16 identified a number of key Viewpoints, key View Routes, key Focal Points, key View Zones, key Gateways and Visual Improvement Zones within the NPA.
-These are graded as per paragraph 5.3.6 above and are identified on Figure 5.3: Exceptional Key Views Plan.
-The Special and Representative Key Views are shown on the Special and Representative Key Views Plan within the Visual Study. - 5.3.8 These Key Views are important in contributing to the character and the setting of the NPA.
-The Exceptional Key Views are to be preserved and/or protected from inappropriate and obstructive development and/or planting.
+View very accessible / widely enjoyed by local people.

+The Exceptional Key Viewpoints are identified on Figure 5.3: Exceptional Key Views Plan.
+The Exceptional Key Views are important in contributing to the character and the setting of the NPA.
+The siting, design and scale of development proposals must take account of the Exceptional Key Views.
 Landscape strategies and proposals prepared for new developments must take into account Exceptional Key Views at the design stage.
 Applicants should refer to the Visual Study and demonstrate how their proposals have taken any of the identified Exceptional Key Views into account through the submission of a Landscape and Visual Impact Assessment or similar study.
-Any measures proposed to mitigate adverse effects, for example materials, colours and planting, must be characteristic of, and reflect, the nature and history of, the neighbourhood within which it is located. - 5.3.9 The siting, layout and design of proposed development should, where relevant, demonstrate how it has been positively influenced by the Special and Representative Key Views detailed in the Visual Study. - 5.3.10 Long distance views out of and into the NPA, particularly towards and from the Malvern Hills Area of Outstanding Natural Beauty, should be protected from inappropriate development in order to maintain the existing relationship between the NPA and its surrounding high quality landscape.
-Applicants should refer to the Malvern Hills AONB's Guidance on Views and demonstrate how the proposals satisfy the requirements within it.
+Any measures proposed to mitigate adverse effects, for example materials, colours and planting, must be characteristic of, and reflect, the nature and history of, the neighbourhood within which it is located.

-Figure 5.3 Visual Study - 'Exceptional' Key Views Plan